industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 <p align="center"><kbd><img src="graphics/14AnomalyView.PNG" /></kbd></p>

 - Every time the calculated deviation is higher than the threshold a anomaly is detected
-- The get the main contributors of the anomaly you have to click on the anomaly marker (red marked)
+- To get the main contributors of the anomaly you have to click on the anomaly marker (red marked)